-St Andrew’s School in Norwich provides specialist teaching for students with autism, communication difficulties, and autism spectrum disorders.
+St Andrew’s School provides specialist teaching for students with autism, communication difficulties, and autism spectrum disorders.

 The school teaches students aged between 6 and 16 and seeks to develop each child individually.
 They create a calming, structured learning environment that nurtures students and gives them the confidence to stretch themselves.